 Sort by:

-80 of 2129 products
+88 of 2085 products

-80 of 2129 products
+88 of 2085 products

-Reese nearly had it all: a loving relationship with Amy, an apartment in New York, a job she didn't hate.
-She'd scraped together a life previous generations of trans women could only dream of; the only thing missing was a child.
-Then everything fell apart and three years on Reese is still in self-destruct mode, avoiding her loneliness by sleeping with married men.
+Reese almost had it all: a loving relationship with Amy, an apartment in New York City, a job she didn't hate.
+She had scraped together what previous generations of trans women could only dream of: a life of mundane, bourgeois comforts.
+The only thing missing was a child.
+But then her girlfriend, Amy, detransitioned and became Ames, and everything fell apart.
+Now Reese is caught in a self-destructive pattern: avoiding her loneliness by sleeping with married men.

-NEW YORK TIMES BESTSELLER • A publishing event ten years in the making—a searing, exquisite new novel by the bestselling and award-winning author of Americanah and We Should All Be Feminists—the story of four women and their loves, longings, and desires
+A publishing event ten years in the making—a searing, exquisite new novel by the bestselling and award-winning author of Americanah and We Should All Be Feminists—the story of four women and their loves, longings, and desires

 Chiamaka is a Nigerian travel writer living in America.
 Alone in the midst of the pandemic, she recalls her past lovers and grapples with her choices and regrets.
 Zikora, her best friend, is a lawyer who has been successful at everything until—betrayed and brokenhearted—she must turn to the person she thought she needed least.
 Omelogor, Chiamaka’s bold, outspoken cousin, is a financial powerhouse in Nigeria who begins to question how well she knows herself.
 And Kadiatou, Chiamaka’s housekeeper, is proudly raising her daughter in America—but faces an unthinkable hardship that threatens all she has worked to achieve.